saras2558/sep11-freedom-project/entries/entry02.md

 # Entry 2
 ##### 12/17/2021

 In my last blog, I talked about what I learned, what I considered doing and how I tried to learn to make a 3D figure.
-In this blog, I will be talking about what I tried doing, how I faced some of the challenges in learning new code, and what I did to know them/ have them in mind.
+In this blog, I will be talking about what I learned, how I faced some of the challenges in learning new code, and what I did to know them/ have them in mind.
 I will talk about my plans to keep working on this during the winter break.
-I will also talk about how three.js had a very big impact on this.

 ### New things I have learned: